cloudmesh-community/fa18-516-22/chapter/AWS-EMR.md

 ### Spark Job Description
 You can submit Spark steps to a cluster as it is being created or to an already running cluster,

-In this example we will execute a simple java function of a text file using Spark on EMR.
-This is a standard word count application that will return the distinct words in the file along with the count of the number of time the word is present.
+In this example we will execute a simple Python function on a text file using Spark on EMR.
+This is a standard word count application that will return the distinct words in the file along with the count of the number of times the words are present.

-The jar file containing the application will be stored and referenced in a S3 bucket along with the text file being analyzed.
-The results of the Spark job will be return to the same S3 bucket.
+The Python file containing the application will be stored and referenced in a S3 bucket along with the text file being analyzed.
+The results of the Spark job will be returned to the same S3 bucket.

 ### Creating the S3 bucket